 Financing Activities.
-Cash provided by financing activities in fiscal 2007 of \$12.7 million was primarily attributable to the issuance of common shares pursuant to share option exercises of \$13.7 million, offset by net payments in connection with our equipment loan facilities of \$1.0 million associated with the purchase of production assets for our Canadian and Dutch printing facilities.
+Cash provided by financing activities in fiscal 2008 of \$3.0 million was primarily attributable to the issuance of common shares pursuant to share option exercises of \$8.3 million and \$1.3 million of tax benefits derived from share based compensation, offset by net payments in connection with our equipment loan facilities of \$3.3 million associated with the purchase of production assets for our Canadian and Dutch printing facilities and the use of \$3.4 million to pay minimum withholding taxes related to the vesting of restricted share units ("RSUs") granted and common shares withheld under equity incentive plans.

-Cash provided by financing activities in fiscal 2006 of \$74.8 million was attributable to the net proceeds received from our IPO of \$61.4 million, partially offset by the payment of offering costs of \$1.4 million, net borrowings from equipment loan facilities of \$8.2 million associated with the purchase of production equipment for our Canadian and Dutch printing facilities and the issuance of common shares pursuant to share option exercises of \$6.6 million.
+Cash provided by financing activities in fiscal 2007 of \$12.7 million was primarily attributable to the issuance of common shares pursuant to share option exercises of \$13.7 million, offset by net payments in connection with our equipment loan facilities of \$1.0 million associated with the purchase of production assets for our Canadian and Dutch facilities.